hdm-py/discord_break_bot/README.md

 ## Commands

 ### 1. `!break HH:MM`
-Set the break time.
+Admins set the break time.
 - **Example**: `!break 13:30`
 - **Response**: "Break time is set to 13:30."

 ### 2. `!change_break HH:MM`
-Modify the break time.
+Admins modify the break time.
 - **Example**: `!change_break 14:00`
 - **Response**: "Break time has been changed to 14:00."

 ### 3. `!end_break`
-Manually end the break.
+Admins manually end the break.
 - **Response**: "The break has been ended."

 ### 4. `!rast`
-Check the current break end time.
+Users check the current break end time.
 - **Example**: `!rast`
 - **Response**: "The break ends at HH:MM." or "No break is currently set."